Profile

 Attorney Contant was raised in, Burlington, a small suburban town just North of Boston.
 He describes his parents as two of the hardest working people he has ever met.
 At a young age his parents taught him the value of hard work and perseverance.
 This is something he has taken with him each and every day in his law practice.

-Over the past 24 years Attorney Contant has developed a reputation as top litigator in courts all over Massachusetts.
+Over the past 26 years Attorney Contant has developed a reputation as top litigator in courts all over Massachusetts.
 His practice is dedicated to the defense of adults and juveniles in all aspects of the criminal defense, Title IX defense, and plaintiff’s personal injury.

 His criminal defense practice focuses on matters including, OUI/DUI, motor vehicle offenses, domestic violence, assault and battery, assault and battery by means of a dangerous weapon, sexual assaults, gun offenses and drug offenses.

-His personal injury practice focuses on assisting plaintiff’s who have been injured through no fault of their own in motor vehicle accidents, dog bite and slip and fall cases.
+His personal injury practice focuses on assisting plaintiffs who have been injured through no fault of their own in motor vehicle accidents, dog bite and slip and fall cases.
 Over his career he has successfully recovered settlements or judgments for thousands of injured clients.

 Practice Areas